-6.1.2.6.2.2.Japheth
+6.2.2.
+Japheth

-Under this structure most of Japheth's descendants, represented by haplogroups K through X on Map 3 and Map 4, end up in Europe, Asia, the Americas, and the Pacific Islands through a plethora of haplogroups, representing mainly CaucasianCaucasoid and Mongoloid peoples.
-(I intend no offense by the use of these traditional regional genetic categories; they are simply more precise than the alternatives.
-See footnote 25.)
+Under this structure most of Japheth's descendants, represented by haplogroups K through X on Map 3 and Map 4, end up in Europe, Asia, the Americas, and the Pacific Islands through a plethora of haplogroups, representing mainly Caucasian and Mongoloid peoples.
 However, they also make up a large part of the ancestry of the black-skinned peoples of New Guinea and Melanesia through Haplogroups K and M. And they are even found in Africa in the genetically exceptional Chadic people with haplogroup R1b (R-M343), who presumably migrated to central Africa from Eurasia and adopted Afro-Asiatic languages.
 They are black-skinned, though most of haplogroup R are white Europeans, including the original Indo-Europeans.
 Who would have thought!
 So again we see that the Y-chromosome is no determiner of race!

-6.1.3.6.2.3.Ham
+6.2.3.
+Ham

-And under this structure many of the descendants of Ham are represented by haplogroups A through H on Map 3 and Map 4.
-Many of these (haplogroups A, B, and E) remain in Africa, but many do not, including haplogroup C (Asia, the Americas, Australia, and the Pacific Islands), haplogroup D (certain Asian populations), haplogroup G (small populations in the Caucasus, Middle East and Europe31), and haplogroup H (India).
-Haplogroup F itself (conventionally called F), not counting its "descendants" in the succeeding letters of the alphabet (some of ", GHIJK and HIJK (which we will now consider its ancestors) and G and H, is almost non-existent, found very occasionally in Asia and Europe.
+And under this structure the descendants of Ham are represented by haplogroups A through H on Map 3 and Map 4.
+Many of these (haplogroups A, B, and E) remain in Africa, but many do not, including haplogroup C (Asia, the Americas, Australia, and the Pacific Islands), haplogroup D (certain Asian populations), haplogroup G (small populations in the Caucasus, Middle East and Europe27), and haplogroup H (India).
+Haplogroup F itself, not counting its "descendants" HIJK (which we will now consider its ancestor) and H, is almost non-existent, found very occasionally in Asia and Europe.